jimmieego/jimmieego.github.io/projects/50-robot.md

 ![Visual message and confirmation]({{ site.baseurl }}/images/touchinterface.jpg)

 ##Results
-Results indicated the presence of all three types of robot features promoted higher PA, arousal and valence, compared to a control condition (a robot without any of the features).
+Results indicated the presence of all three types of robot features promoted higher perceived human likeness, emotional arousal and valence, compared to a control condition (a robot without any of the features).

 Participant physiological responses varied with events in their interaction with the robot.
 The three types of features also had different utility for stimulating participant arousal and valence, as well as physiological responses.

-In general, results indicated that adding anthropomorphic and interactive features to service robots promoted positive emotional responses (increased excitement (GSR) and happiness (HR)) in elderly users.
-It is expected that results from this study could be used as a basis for developing affective robot interface design guidelines to promote user emotional experiences.
+In general, results indicated that adding anthropomorphic (human-like) and interactive features to service robots promoted positive emotional responses (increased excitement (GSR) and happiness (HR)) in elderly users.
+Results from this study could be used as a basis for developing affective robot interface design guidelines to promote user emotional experiences.

 ##Related publications: